ariesteam/ariesteam.github.com/resources/toolkit.markdown

 ## ARIES Modeling Guide
 ------------------------

-The [ARIES modeling guide](/docs/ARIESModelingGuide1.0.pdf) describes the underlying data, model structure, assumptions, and references behind each of the ecosystem services models found in the online ecosystem services explorer.
+The ARIES modeling guide describes the underlying data, model structure, assumptions, and references behind each of the ecosystem services models found in the online ecosystem services explorer.
 Click [here](/docs/ARIESModelingGuide1.0.pdf) to download the latest version of the ARIES modeling guide.

+The ARIES flow model descriptions explain the step-by-step procedures undertaken by the Service Path Attribution Network (SPAN) algorithms to calculate ecosystem service flows.
+SPAN is a novel approach to quantifying ecosystem service flows - the spatial linkages between ecosystems and their human beneficiaries.
+Click [here](/docs/FlowModelDescriptions1.0.pdf) to download the latest version of the ARIES flow modeling descriptions.

 ## ARIES Web Application Quick Start Guide
 ------------------------